Carey Cavanaugh: Academic work

 Cavanaugh has served repeatedly as a senior scholar for IREX (International Research & Exchanges Board).
 He was a founding board member of the Henry Clay Center for Statesmanship (HCCS) in 2007 and until 2013 developed the curriculum for its annual student congress.
-From 2012-2016, he was a member of the advisory council of the Woodrow Wilson International Center for Scholars' Kennan Institute.
+From 2012 to 2016, he was a member of the advisory council of the Woodrow Wilson International Center for Scholars' Kennan Institute.
 He works frequently with the United States Army War College Center for Strategic Leadership, helping conduct negotiation and conflict resolution exercises at select American universities.

-From 2014-2017, Cavanaugh was involved in a multi-year effort to address the problem of fraternity hazing on college and university campuses in the United States and Canada, serving on a presidential commission for the North American Interfraternity Conference (NIC) The commissioners' report impacted more than 5,500 fraternity chapters on more than 800 campuses with approximately 350,000 members.
+From 2014 to 2017, Cavanaugh was involved in a multi-year effort to address the problem of fraternity hazing on college and university campuses in the United States and Canada, serving on a presidential commission for the North American Interfraternity Conference (NIC) The commissioners' report impacted more than 5,500 fraternity chapters on more than 800 campuses with approximately 350,000 members.